EastBayEv/EastBayEv/README.md

 **I am a data scientist at [Stanford University Libraries](https://library.stanford.edu)** 📚

-🧮 I mostly program in:
+🧮 I mostly program in:  R, Python, Bash and Git
-- R, Python
-- Bash and Git

-🔭 Currently working on:
-- Scoping reviews of conflict literature, and health, agriculture, and war
+🔭 Currently working on:  Scoping reviews of conflict literature; health, agriculture, and war

-🌱 I can help with:
-- Programming basics and data wrangling, visualization, and analysis
-- Machine and deep learning and natural language processing and computational text analysis
+🌱 I can help with:  Programming basics and data wrangling, visualization, and analysis; machine and deep learning and natural language processing and computational text analysis